codeclinic/wp-spamfree/tags/1.7.8/readme.txt

 8. If have checked these, and still can't quite get it working, please submit a support request at the [WP-SpamFree Support Page](http://www.hybrid6.com/webgeek/plugins/wp-spamfree/support).

 = Changelog =

-Version 1.7.9, released 05/04/08:

-* Added a drop-in spam-free contact form.
-Just add a tag to pages where you want a contact form, and you're done.
-Easy to use, no configuration necessary.

 Version 1.7.8, released 04/28/08: